-1. Calculus: This unit very crucial for both JEE Main and JEE Advanced mainly because of its vastness and the level of difficulty.
+1. Calculus: This unit is very crucial for both JEE Main and JEE Advanced mainly because of its vastness and level of difficulty.
 In every engineering Entrance Examination, you could expect several numbers of questions from this unit.
 You don’t have to worry much about JEE Mathematics if you develop a stronghold in this unit, therefore, you need to practice and prepare well for this unit.
-Important subtopics included in calculus are Limits, Differentiability Continuity, Relationship between Continuity & Differentiability, Differentiation, Integration, Definite Integrals, Integration by Parts, properties of definite integrals, Rate Measurement, Tangents and Normal, Maxima and Minima, Differential Equations and Area under curves.
+Important subtopics included in calculus are Limits, Differentiability and Continuity, Relationship between Continuity & Differentiability, Differentiation, Integration, Definite Integrals, Integration by Parts, properties of definite integrals, Rate Measurement, Tangents and Normal, Maxima and Minima, Differential Equations and Area under curves.

 2. Co-ordinate Geometry: This unit is all about understanding some geometrical shapes like circles, parabola, hyperbola, and more.
 Questions from this unit are generally based on the application of formulas which makes it quite interesting and for most of the students it is a high-scoring unit.
 You can fetch maximum marks from this section.
 Focus more on Parabola, Circle, Ellipse, straight lines, and Hyperbola.
 Among all these, Straight Lines and Circles are the most important ones.

 3. 3D Geometry and Vectors: This unit is quite complex and conceptual.
 Its weightage in JEE is somewhat similar to Coordinate Geometry.
 It also includes complex numbers along with some parts of geometry.
-You can easily score well from this section if you understand certain complex concepts of vectors and 3D properly.
+You can easily score well from this section if you understand certain complex concepts of vectors and 3D geometry properly.
 Try to develop a stronghold on basics and focus more on understanding this unit through visualization.

 5. Trigonometry: It is one of the most important topics for JEE Main.
 Inverse Trigonometry, Trigonometric functions, and trigonometric ratios are some of the most imperative topics where you need to focus on.
 Since several numbers of questions are asked from this unit, therefore, getting the knack of some basic trigonometric concepts could surely benefit a JEE aspirant.
 For scoring well in this section you need to memorize all the trigonometric formulas along with their graphs and substitutions.